pdfpc/pdfpc/FAQ.rst

     "system settings > desktop and dock > prefer tabs when opening documents" set to always

-This option forces pdfpc to open the presentation view as a second tab, the window is then maximized and it is longer visible.
+This option forces pdfpc to open the presentation view as a second tab, the window is then maximized and the tabs are no longer visible.

 Change this system setting to "never" on Mac to restore the expected behavior from pdfpc.